Since so much of the energy we use came ultimately from the Sun, why don't we just get our power directly from the Sun?

 Use this resource to answer the questions that follow.

-3. What are some of the positive sides of using solar energy?
+- What is the advantage of using mirrors to concentrate solar energy?

 - What is the expensive part of photovoltaics?
 What is the expensive part of concentrated solar power?

 - How do you get the best of both those technologies?

 - What could we do to keep solar power working at night?
 What's the problem with this?

 - Rather than discounting solar power because it is expensive, what is another way to look at this?